-The Group's turnover for the year ended 31 March 2015 recorded at HK\$850,198,000, which represented a decrease of 14% as compared with last year.
-The net profit attributable to equity holders of the Company amounted to approximately HK\$94,476,000 representing a decrease of 35% as compared with last year.
-The decrease is mainly due to general slow down in the property market in the People's Republic of China (the "PRC").
-Besides the decrease in the profit contribution from DCIHL and its subsidiaries due to the listing expenses of approximately HK\$15.4 million incurred also contributed to the decrease of net profit attributable to equity holders of the Company.
-Earnings per share is approximately HK16.60 cents.
+The Group's turnover for the year ended 31 March 2016 recorded at HK\$904,421,000, which represented an increase of 6% as compared with last year.
+The net profit attributable to owners of the Company amounted to approximately HK\$140,998,000 representing an increase of 49% as compared with last year.
+The increase was mainly because there were significant increases in fair value gain on investment properties (after deferred taxation) in the amount of HK\$196,441,000.
+The increase was offset by the general slow down in the property market in the People's Republic of China (the "PRC").
+In addition, HK\$5,954,000 share option expenses were incurred due to the grant of share options to certain directors and employees of the Group during the year.
+Earnings per share is approximately HK17.68 cents.

-The Group's major business segment during the period comprises (i) property development and investment; (ii) trading of medical equipment and home security and automation products, and provision of related installation and maintenance services as well as trading of various granite and marble products, stone slabs and products for construction market; and (iii) construction as a main contractor and decoration, as well as the provision of electrical and mechanical ("E&M") engineering services.
+The Group's major business segments during the year comprise (i) property development and investment; (ii) trading of medical equipment and home security and automation products, and provision of related installation and maintenance services as well as trading of various granite and marble products, stone slabs and products for construction market; and (iii) construction as a main contractor and decoration, as well as the provision of electrical and mechanical ("E&M") engineering services.

-In current year, segment operating profit generated from the property development and investment business increased slightly by 0.1% as compared to the same period last year.
-This is mainly due to combined effect of the slow down of the PRC property market during the year and the increase in rental income and the increase in fair value gain of investment properties.
-Turnover generated from the sales of property decreased by 40% from HK\$121,068,000 for the year ended 31 March 2014 to HK\$72,728,000 for the year ended 31 March 2015.
-However, the Group's rental income received during the year increased by 23% from HK\$42,254,000 for the year ended 31 March 2014 to HK\$51,967,000 for the year ended 31 March 2015.
-On the other hand, the Group has reclassified its properties at Haikou, Haina Province from "properties held for sales" to "investment properties" during the year.
-As at 31 March 2015, revaluation gain recorded during the year for all of the investment properties held by the Group is HK\$141,436,000 (2014: HK\$122,554,000).
-The increase in rental income and the increase of fair value gain of investment properties totally offset the effect of drop of sales of properties.
+In the current year, segment operating profit generated from the property development and investment business increased by 37% as compared to last year.
+This is mainly due to the combined effect of (i) the significant increases in fair value gain on investment properties (after deferred taxation) in the amount of HK\$196,441,000; (ii) the slow down of the PRC property market during the year; and (iii) the decrease in rental income.
+Turnover generated from the sales of property decreased by 33% from HK\$72,728,000 for the year ended 31 March 2015 to HK\$49,331,000 for the year ended 31 March 2016.
+Besides, the Group's rental income received during the year decreased by 25% from HK\$51,967,000 for the year ended 31 March 2016.
+However, the Group has reclassified its properties at Kaifeng City, Henan Province from "properties held for sales" to "investment properties" during the year.
+As at 31 March 2016, the revaluation gain recorded during the year for all of the investment properties held by the Group is HK\$261,921,000 (2015: HK\$141,436,000).
+The increase in fair value gain on investment properties has totally offset the effect in the drop of sales of properties and the decrease in rental income.